-Ontario’s Bill 60 has delivered a potential death blow to public Medicare.
-If it becomes law, the provincial medical system will no longer operate as a public service but as a profit-taking business managed by the private sector.
+Ontario’s Bill 60 has delivered a death blow to public medicare.
+The provincial medical system will no longer operate as a public service but as a profit-taking business managed by the private sector.

-If we hope to reverse this disaster, we need to know how Canadians won Medicare in the first place, and why they are losing it.
+If we hope to reverse this disaster, we need to know how Canadians won medicare in the first place, and why we lost it.

 The Canadian Labour Congress pushed for a comprehensive public medical system available to all.
 The corporate class pushed back, opposing any government control over medicine.
 Insurance companies feared losing business.
 Drug companies feared losing profits.
 And doctors were horrified at the thought of losing their elite status as independent entrepreneurs.

 On July 1, 1962, Saskatchewan launched North America’s first government insurance plan to cover hospital care and doctor visits.
 That same day, 90 percent of Saskatchewan’s doctors went on strike.
 The doctors’ strike was deeply unpopular and collapsed after 23 days.

 The 1964 federal Royal Commission on Health Services suggested a class compromise.
 For the working class, it recommended government-funded medical insurance.
 For the business class, it recommended the right to deliver medical services “free of government control or domination.”